Maths Mutt HOME

 This is acceleration towards the the center of the circle.

-is the period of revolution of the motion: the time taken for one complete revolution.
+Period of revolution: the time taken for one complete revolution.

 A particle moving in a circular path must be subject to forces - due to Newton's First Law.